riverford/objection/README.md

 ### Other stuff

-- You can implement IAutoStoppable if you don't want to provide a :stopfn, objection knows about java.lang.AutoCloseable already.
+- You can implement `IAutoStoppable` if you don't want to provide a `:stopfn`, objection knows about `java.lang.AutoCloseable` already.
-- You can get the objection id of an instance/alias via `(id x)`
+- You can get the objection id of an instance/alias via `id`
 - You can get info such as name about an instance via `describe`
 - You can can call `id-seq` to get a sequence of all the registered ids.
 - You can call `depend`/`undepend`/`alias`/`unalias` to introduce dependencies and aliases